Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

-one protected Vast-hosted local LLM API solo coding-agent inference with --parallel 1 manual key rotation over SSH server logs for speed
+one protected Vast-hosted local LLM API solo coding-agent inference with --parallel 1 manual key rotation over SSH server logs for debugging
-API usage for token counts
+API usage for token counts when available
-API timings for per-request speed and MTP stats
+API timings for per-request speed and MTP stats when available
 ```

 Direct SSH workflow: